 However, section 154 provides that officer in charge of the police station is bound to record the FIR.
 The police have adopted a general course of practice that not to register FIR.
 The national crime record bureau is an agency of central government responsible to collect and analyze the crime data.
 FIR is the primary source of data for analysing the crime rate in the state.
 Therefore, the police are trying to avoid registration of FIR.

 FIR is the first information about commencing of offence, and it brings the criminal justice in motion.
-It is the primary duty of police to investigate the crime and it cannot be possible unless FIR is registered.
-In State of Haryana vs Bhajan Lal 1992 (1) SCC 335, Ramesh Kumari vs State (NCT of Delhi) (2006) 2 SCC 677 and Parkash Singh Badal vs State of Punjab (2007) 1 SCC; the supreme court of India expressed its opinion as: opinion as:
+It is the primary duty of the police to investigate the crime and it cannot be possible unless FIR is registered.
+In-State of Haryana vs Bhajan Lal 1992 (1) SCC 335, Ramesh Kumari vs State (NCT of Delhi) (2006) 2 SCC 677 and Parkash Singh Badal vs State of Punjab (2007) 1 SCC; the supreme court of India expressed its opinion as an opinion as:

-“officer in- charge of a police station is not obliged under law, upon receipt of information disclosing commission of a cognizable offence, to register a case rather the discretion lies with him, in appropriate cases, to hold some preliminary inquiry in relation to the veracity or otherwise of the accusations made in the report.”
+“officer in- charge of a police station is not obliged under law, upon receipt of information disclosing commission of a cognizable offence, to register a case rather the discretion lies with him, in appropriate cases, to hold some preliminary inquiry concerning the veracity or otherwise of the accusations made in the report.”

 Therefore, a police officer has option, discretion or latitude of conducting some preliminary inquiry before registering the FIR.
 The police officer has extensively misused this right.

 Section 154 does not provide such type of discretion.
 In Lalita Kumari vs Govt.
 Of U.P.& Ors AIR 2014 SC; the supreme court has changed its view expressed in judgments above and held that police officer is bound to register FIR if the information discloses the commencement of cognizable offence